twoodruff01/2D-KD-Tree/README.md

-This is most of my code for assignments 1 and 2 for algorithms and data structures at Melbourne Uni in 2020 I wrote *all* of it.
+This is my code for assignments 1 and 2 for algorithms and data structures at Melbourne Uni in 2020

 The dataset used https://data.melbourne.vic.gov.au/Business/Business-establishment-trading-name-and-industry-c/vesm-c7r2 is basically a record of all the registered businesses in Melbourne and their locations.

-Assignment 1 mainly involved writing a *CSV parser* for the dataset (entry.c and entry.h) which was a huge pain-in-the-ass due to unescaped commas in the dataset, and the fact that I'd never used pointers before.
+entry.c and entry.h involved writing a *CSV parser* for the dataset which was a huge pain-in-the-ass due to unescaped commas in the dataset, and the fact that I'd never used pointers before.

 Assignment 2 involved creating a *2 dimensional KD tree* which would take the businesses' parsed details and store each